The silence in the study room was deafening.

 "You know what," said Pierce, "I thought Shirley's story was going to be the worst, but it turns out Jeff trumped that with his desperate attempt to cover up for his inability to score with the ladies."

-"Your respect means a lot to me too, Pierce," said Jeff, placing a hand over his heart.
+"Your respect means a lot to me too, Pierce," said Jeff.

 "I thought it was beautiful," the Dean whispered, and furtively wiped his eyes when he thought nobody was looking.